fostiropoulos/ablator/docs/source/config.train.essentials.rst

 In the process of training a model, there are essential components that are required.
 These include the model itself, the optimizer, the scheduler, and the training setting (batch size, number of epochs, the optimizer to be used, etc.).
+Ablator also provides a set of configurations for these components.

 Main Model Configuration
 ------------------------